Easily Manage & Avoid Hotel Incidentals While on Business Travel

 • Restaurant and bar charges

-• Business center services, such as copying, mailing or guest package storage
+• Business center services, such as copying, mailing, or guest package storage

-• Spa packages
+• Spa services

 • In-room movies and pay-per-view